 - Commercial truck drivers must not drive beyond the 14th consecutive hour after returning to duty (following an off-duty period of 10 hours).

 - Commercial truck drivers may only drive if eight hours or less have passed since the end of their last off-duty or sleeper-berth period.
 (The period needs to be a minimum of 30 minutes.)

 If you’re on a roadway near a fatigued truck driver, you run the risk of being involved in an accident.
 Most statistics indicate that commercial truck drivers who drive while fatigued put everyone at risk:

 - Overworked and/or fatigued truck drivers are the leading cause of commercial truck crashes.

 - The Centers for Disease Control and Prevention (CDC) has published findings that show truck drivers are more likely to drive fatigued than the general population, making them riskier to drive near.

 - Around 13% of commercial truck accidents each year are caused or influenced by driver fatigue.

-Driver errors: Anyone driving a vehicle can make an error, but this is especially dangerous when it happens in a commercial truck.
+Anyone driving a vehicle can make an error, but this is especially dangerous when it happens in a commercial truck.
 Commercial vehicles are large and pose a lot of risk on the road.
-Someone driving a commercial truck can make the same mistakes as anyone driving a car, including driving under the influence, acting aggressively, and driving distracted.
+Someone driving a commercial truck can make the same mistakes as anyone driving a car, including driving under the influence, acting aggressively, and driving while distracted.